hbstraining/vue/course 1/course-notes/part-2.md

 </body>
 ```

 We've already used Vue's templating syntax to bind data to the DOM, but it turns out we can use any JavaScript expression inside the double-mustache.
-So for instance, if you want to convert the header to uppercase, you can just do the following:
+So for instance, if we want to convert the header to uppercase, we can just do the following:

 ```html
 <h1>{{ header.toLocaleUpperCase() }}</h1>